 Most recently the emergence of water flossers (or water piks) have made the act of flossing extremely easy.
 Some even say it is a natural way to clean plaque off teeth because at a minimum only water is needed.

 In fact most manufacturers of water flossers claim that it could remove plaque off the visible surfaces of teeth as well, and claim you could do without brushing.
 Of course nothing scientific has been proven yet, but it shows how important and how effective a water flosser can be.

 Not only that, water flossers have solved the dilemma of cleaning with braces and bridges.
 Studies have scientifically proven it reduces gum disease and gum bleeding to almost the third compared to traditional string floss.

 What happens if I don’t clean plaque off my teeth?

-If plaque is left uncleaned for more than 3 days, minerals from the saliva and the food you consume start to deposit into it, and it hardens forming calculus (AKA tartar).
-This tartar sticks to the surface of the teeth and cannot be removed by any
+If plaque is left uncleaned for more than 3 days, minerals from the saliva and the food you consume start to deposit on your teeth which then hardens forming calculus (aka tartar).
+This tartar sticks to the surface of the teeth and cannot be removed by any method of oral hygiene.

 But if you still decide not to clean this tartar, you are in for a world of problems.
 Tartar is loaded with bacteria that secrete acids and toxins and could easily initiate gum disease that can lead to decay.